Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Discussion of QCD fit results and residual charged hadrons FFs

 \subsection{Discussion of fit quality and data/theory comparison}

 After our detailed discussion on the determined {\it residual} charged hadrons FFs and details presentation as well as comparison with other results in literature, we are now in position to present our theory prediction using the extracted charged hadrons FFs.
 In order to discuss the size of contributions from {\it residual } charged hadrons FFs, we present in Fig.~\ref{fig:data_theory} the data/theory ratio based on the extracted {\it residual } charged hadrons FFs at NNLO accuracy.
-These ratios are presented for the total inclusive, light, heavy quark $c$- and $b$-tagged normalized cross sections.
-One can see from these figures, the most important effects of the inclusion of {\it residual } charged hadrons FFs are on the heavy quark $c$- and $b$-tagged normalized cross sections.
+These ratios are presented for the total inclusive, light, heavy quark $c$- and $b$-tagged normalized cross sections at $\sqrt{s} = 91.2$ GeV.
+In Fig.~\ref{fig:data_theory_2}, we also present the data/theory for our results at NNLO accuracy for the {\tt TASSO } data sets which correspond to the smaller values of center-of-mass energy, $\sqrt{s} = 14\,, 22\,, 35$ and $44$ GeV.
+The uncertainty bands originating from the uncertainty calculations of our {\it residual } charged hadrons FFs also have been presented in these figures.
+As one can conclude from these figures, the most important effects of the inclusion of {\it residual } charged hadrons FFs are for the case of heavy quark $c$- and $b$-tagged normalized cross sections.

 Figure~\ref{fig:data-theory-NLO} shows the comparison of our QCD fit to the fitted SIA data sets at NLO accuracy, while the comparison for the NNLO analysis is shown in Fig.~\ref{fig:data-theory-NNLO}.
 Notice that in both figures, our results are labeled as ``{\tt Model}''.
 It should be noted that in these figures the theoretical predictions for cross sections of unidentified light charged hadrons $h^\pm$ have four contributions: the {\it residual} charged hadron contribution determined in our analyses at both NLO and NNLO accuracies and the charged pion, charged kaon and (anti) proton contributions that are determined by the NNPDF collaboration in their NNFF1.0 analysis~\cite{Bertone:2017tyb}.
 In order to present the efficient of the {\it residual} charged hadron FFs in theoretical prediction of unidentified charged hadrons, we compare our results ``{\tt Model}" with the sum of the identified light charge hadrons pion, kaon and (anti) proton from {\tt NNFF1.0} analysis in the following labeled as ``{\tt NNFF1.0}"~\cite{Bertone:2017tyb}.